itsYork/findmysmokeshop/README.md

 # FindMySmokeShop

 A simple static website for locating smoke shops and browsing popular smoke‑shop brands.
-The project contains only HTML, CSS and a small amount of JavaScript for interactive features and for calling the Foursquare Places API.
+The project contains only HTML, CSS and a small amount of JavaScript for interactive features and for calling a small Flask API.

 ## Serving the site locally